MicrosoftDocs/cpp-docs/docs/standard-library/insert-iterator-class.md

 ---
 description: "Learn more about: insert_iterator Class"
 title: "insert_iterator Class"
-ms.date: "11/04/2016"
+ms.date: 06/15/2022
 f1_keywords: ["iterator/std::insert_iterator", "iterator/std::insert_iterator::container_type", "iterator/std::insert_iterator::reference"]
 helpviewer_keywords: ["std::insert_iterator [C++]", "std::insert_iterator [C++], container_type", "std::insert_iterator [C++], reference"]
 ms.assetid: d5d86405-872e-4e3b-9e68-c69a2b7e8221
+ms.custom: devdivchpfy22
 ---

 # insert_iterator Class

 Describes an iterator adaptor that satisfies the requirements of an output iterator.
-It inserts, rather than overwrites, elements into a sequence and thus provides semantics that are different from the overwrite semantics provided by the iterators of the C++ sequence and associative containers.
+It inserts, rather than overwrites, elements into a sequence.
+Thus it provides semantics that are different from the overwrite semantics provided by the iterators of the C++ sequence and associative containers.
 The `insert_iterator` class is templatized on the type of container being adapted.

 ## Syntax